cirosantilli/linux-cheat/init.md

 ##ubuntu specific

 `/etc/defaults/name` are shell scripts that contain environment variables which can be used by the corresponding init script.
 Rationale: scripts can be updated without destroying parameters.
 File in `defaults` are never changed by the package manager.

+#init directory

+`/etc/init` is Upstart specific.
+It contains scripts that correspond to Upstart services.

 #upstart